patilniranjanr2020/SemProject4/README.md

 # SemProject4

 Hi guys !
-This folder is for our semister project thing.
+This folder is for our semister project things.